StevanFreeborn/blog.stevanfreeborn.com/src/Blog/wwwroot/posts/providing-real-time-feedback-about-long-running-task-with-signal-r/index.md

 </style>
 ```

-## Add server code to add task to queue
+### Allow server to add tasks to the queue

+We will now need to add that `add-task` endpoint to the server so that we can receive the task from the client and get it added into the queue.

-Update program.cs to remove all references to weather forecast.
+Let's start by cleaning up the boiler plate code that comes with the web api template by updating `Program.cs` to remove all references to weather forecast.

-Change weatherforecast endpoint to add-task endpoint.
-Map as post method That just returns new anonymous object with id property set to new guid.
+Next we will change the `weatherforecast` endpoint to `add-task` endpoint.
+And use the `MapPost` method instead of `MapGet` to add the endpoint.
+We will start by just responding with a new task id.

 ```csharp
 app